 Let’s start with what’s on offer in the robo advisor department.

 Nutmeg offers three robo advisor plans – all of which fall under the scope of its General Investment Accounts.

 - Fixed Allocation Portfolio: This robo advisor account is 100% automated.
 That is to say, the underlying technology will determine which assets to add to your portfolio, and when to rebalance.

 - Fully Managed: Much like the fixed allocation plan, you will benefit from the automated services of the Nutmeg robo advisor.
 However, this account type also comes with human intervention.
 In other words, the team of experienced investors at Nutmeg will personally monitor your portfolio.
-This gives you the best of both worlds, as Nutmeg can override the robo advisor if they feel this is necessary.

 - Responsible Portfolio: This account type also comes with the added bonus of human monitoring.
 However, the key difference is that you will only be investing in socially responsible assets.
 Put simply, this includes stocks and bonds that have high social, governance, and environmental standards.